What kind of lumber do you use?

 For staining or sealing, we recommend Olympic brand, which can be purchased at Lowe’s.

 You will also want to note that the wood will generally shrink just slightly within the first 3-6 months.
 This is normal and will not even be visible to the naked eye.
 It can however cause the nuts to require an additional half turn to tighten the set up.
 This may also be required every year or so as the set loosens slightly.
 This is not covered under your warranty, but it is very easy to do.

 Our sets are constructed with moving in mind (after all, this is Atlanta, and hardly anyone stays put these days!)
 If you decide to move (within our delivery area) and would like to take your set with you, give us a call.

 Do you assemble, move or disassemble other companies’ sets?

 As a company we do not move or assemble products other than our own.
-Our installers will however occasionally take side jobs like these.
-Feel free to call the office and we can arrange to have an installer call you.

 Where are you located?